Stein's method for functions of multivariate normal random variables: Introduction

-Moreover, in certain situations it may be more natural to frame the solution of a problem in terms of the multivariate normal Stein equation than the Stein equation for the limiting distribution.
+Moreover, in certain situations it may be more natural to frame a problem in terms of the multivariate normal Stein equation than the Stein equation for the limiting distribution.
 Recently, \cite{gaunt chi square} used such an approach to obtains bounds on the rate of convergence of Pearson's statistic to its limiting chi-square distribution.
-Indeed, the techniques developed in this paper can be readily applied to assess distributional approximation for many important statistics.

-To obtain distributional approximations for statistics that are asymptotically distributed as a function of a multivariate normal, we simply consider the multivariate normal Stein equation (\ref{mvn145}) with test function $h(g(\mathbf{w}))$:
+To obtain distributional approximations for statistics that are asymptotically distributed as a function of a multivariate normal, we simply consider the multivariate normal Stein equation (\ref{mvn145}) with test function $h(g(\cdot))$:

 One can then bound the expectation